andmos/dotfiles/README.md

 ### Nix

-I also use `nix`, more info may or maynot come.
+I also use `nix`, more info may or may not come.